 Agenfor International, created in 2016 as an independent branch from the long established Agenfor Group, is the International member of non-for-profit network specialized in participative security.
 Its specific sectors of interests are security and human rights.
 The main office is in Milan (Italy), with branches in Padua (Italy), Lugano (Switzerland), Tripoli (Libya) and al-Qamashly (Syria).

 Over the past years Agenfor has led several EU funded projects operating in the field of prison and probation, minorities, and counter radicalization.
 Public-Private partnership and multi-agency approaches are a substantial part the organization’s work.
 Agenfor International is active in the field of counter-radicalization with training courses and research activities addressing the needs of first-line practitioners from the public and private sectors all around Europe.
 It connects communities and local leaders or experts to institutions, with the aim to share experiences, information and best practices.

-EUROTHINK – Centre for European Strategies is founded in September 2002, it is a non-governmental, non-profit, non-partisan, think-tank organization that facilitated the EU Accession of the Republic of Macedonia through professional training, consultancy and lobbying for societal change.
+EUROTHINK – Centre for European Strategies is founded in September 2002, it is a non-governmental, non-profit, non-partisan, think-tank organization that facilitated the EU Accession of the Republic of North Macedonia through professional training, consultancy and lobbying for societal change.

 In order to facilitate social change, Eurothink developed a strong emphasis on social research.
 Generating valuable insights into issues of societal relevance help understand and support inclusive, reflective and sustainable societies.
 Rather than focusing on one special subject in social sciences, Eurothink attaches great importance to its multidisciplinary and interdisciplinary approach.
 The network of researchers, experts and consultants with which Eurothink has grown over the years, have enabled the emergence of research processes and proprietary methodologies which are designed to convert complex information into clear and precise insights for developing definitive actions addressed to various stakeholder groups.